-Cassia obovata is nature’s own hair booster and best hair conditioner in one; it’s pure magic for limp hair, troubled hair, scalp, and skin.
-It will condition and volumise your hair after one application, giving the appearance and feel of a thicker, fuller head of hair !
-Cassia obovata is commonly confused with henna and mistakenly known as “colourless henna” though in fact it comes from an altogether different plant.
-When crushed, it looks similar to henna leaf powder but is lighter in colour.
+You might say Cassia Obovata is nature’s own hair booster and the best hair conditioner in one.
+It is an anti bacterial and anti fungal hair treatment.
+It will condition and volumise your hair after one application, giving the appearance and feel of a thicker, fuller head of hair.
+Cassia obovata is commonly confused with henna and mistakenly called “colourless henna” though in fact it comes from a different plant.
+When the leaves are crushed, the powder looks similar to henna leaf powder but it is lighter in colour.
 It promotes healthy, soft and shining hair, and is also reputed to help clear dandruff.

 Cassia obovata is commonly confused with henna and mistakenly known as “colourless henna” or “neutral henna” though in fact it comes from an altogether different plant.
 When crushed, it looks similar to henna leaf powder but is lighter in colour.
 It promotes healthy, soft and shining hair, and is also reputed to help clear dandruff.
 Cassia obovata is for deep hair conditioning and, on blonde hair, it will naturally highlight the blonde without changing hair colour (on darker hair colours it will not impart any noticeable colour).
 Cassia obovata can be combined with rhubarb root for an even deeper hair conditioning treatment and to further enhance golden blonde tones.
 And it can be combined with just a touch of pure henna for strawberry blonde, and with acacia catechu for dark blonde.
 Cassia obovata will help restore hair damaged though peroxide bleach.

 Really Getting to Know Cassia Obovata and its Relatives

 Incidentally, Cassia Obovata is also commonly referred to as Senna Obovata.
 It is important not to confuse this species of cassia with the cassia which is known as pure cinnamon.
 There are around 400 varieties of cassia !